Flops and the S-duality conjecture: Flop formula of Donaldson-Thomas type invariants

 We have the following lemma: \begin{lem} We have the following identities:

 \end{lem} \begin{proof} We prove the second identity.
 By Lemma~\ref{desc:F}, the existence of Harder-Narasimhan filtrations with respect to the $\mu_H$-stability yields

 In the RHS, we take the product with the decreasing order of $\mu'$.
-We refer to~\cite[Theorem~5.11]{Joy4} for the detail of the above product formula.
+We refer to~\cite[Theorem~5.11]{Joy4} for details of the above product formula.
 We take the logarithm of both sides and apply the integration map.
 Since $\chi(v_1, v_2)=0$ for $v_i \in \iGamma_0$, the property of the integration map (\ref{liehom}) shows that

 By (\ref{def:N}), we obtain the desired identity. \end{proof}